-Ben Sanderson, an alcoholic Hollywood screenwriter who lost everything because of his drinking, arrives in Las Vegas to drink himself to death.
+Ben Sanderson, a Hollywood screenwriter who lost everything because of his alcoholism, arrives in Las Vegas to drink himself to death.
 There, he meets and forms an uneasy friendship and non-interference pact with prostitute Sera.

-In order to foil an extortion plot, an FBI agent undergoes a face-transplant surgery and assumes the identity and physical appearance of a ruthless terrorist, but the plan turns from bad to worse when the same criminal impersonates the cop.
+In order to foil a terrorist plot, an FBI agent undergoes facial transplant surgery and assumes the identity of a criminal mastermind, who murdered his only son.
+The plan turns sour when the criminal wakes up prematurely and seeks revenge.

 A modern-day Frank Capra story.
 Jack Campbell, a successful and talented businessman, is happily living his single life.
 He has everything, or so he thinks.
 One day he wakes up in a new life where he didn't leave his college girlfriend for a London trip.
 He's married to Kate, lives in Jersey and has two kids.
 He, of course, desperately wants his life back for which he has worked 13 years for.
 He's president of P. K. Lassiter Investment House and not a tire salesman at Big Ed's.
 He drives a Ferrari and not a mini-van that never starts.
 And most importantly he doesn't wake up in the morning with kids jumping on the bed.
 After a bad start, day by day he's more confident in his new life and starts to see what he's been missing.
 Turns out money's good to have but that's not everything.Written by

 By Arrangement with Warner Special Products See more »

 57 of 68 people found this review helpful.

 Was this review helpful to you?

 | Report this